artainmo/ft_transcendence/README.md

 Add button next to "in game" to view the game live !<br>
 Each user has a match history !<br>
 base css <br>
-profile extra css? <br>
-clean message chat css <br>
+You must implement some kind of server-side validation for forms and any user input ? <br>

 Jules:<br>
 Finish the game <br>
-Multiple games can be played right after one another <br>
+Multiple games can be played right after one another !<br>
-Other users can watch the game live without interfering in it. <br>
+Other users can watch the game live without interfering in it. !<br>
 Game accepts different options(ballspeed/maps)

 Alissio:<br>